-The kids' group class series gives your child a 2hr lesson each week for 4- 8 classes, depending on the semester you are booking.
-Any new students wishing to register for any class other than Beginner need to take a 1 hour private lesson for assessment purposes.
+The kids' group class series gives your child a 2hr or 1.5 hr lesson each week for 4- 8 classes, depending on the time of year you are booking.
+Any new students wishing to register for any class is asked to enquire with Kera as to which class would be the best fit for them, and/or book a 1 hr private lesson for assessment purposes.

 ADVANCED: An Advanced rider is stable and confident in riding simple canter transitions, and is beginning to work on jumping technique over cross-rails.
 This is the stage where we start to grow our awareness of how the horse is moving under us and how to shape their body so they can be more comfortable carrying us.
 We'll introduce bending, laterals, and impulsion as baby steps for starting to understand what it means for a horse to soften and come onto the bit.
 At this level, riders should be able to confidently catch and get their horses ready without assistance.